-Upon conceptual approval by the SRDE, the local governmental entity may choose to begin the Design Phase.
+Upon conceptual approval by the SRDE, the local governmental entity may choose to begin the design phase.
 The conceptual approval is valid for one year, at which time the local governmental entity may request an extension from the DDE.
-The Design Phase includes the preparation of the following documents:
+The Final submittal includes the following documents:

 - 1. Site Plans, including a Traffic Control Plan if temporary maintenance of traffic will be required to place and/ or maintain the feature. - 2.
-Structural Plans including wind load analysis. - 3.
-Local Governmental Entity Resolution - 4.
-The executed Community Aesthetic Feature Agreement
+Structural Plans including a wind load analysis. - 3.
+Local Governmental Entity Resolution. - 4.
+The executed Community Aesthetic Feature Agreement. - 5.
+The Signature/Approval Letter (Exhibit 23-A) signed by the applicant and the DDE.